BabuinoControllers/IOTBox_StarterKit/md/USERS.md

-# IOT Brick Users
+# Users in IOT Brick

-### Users remotly access to device resources
+### Users remotly access device resources

 ---

-IOT Bricks Users are the entities that remotely have access to device resources.
-Based on their role users can perform administrative actions like create new users, manages policies, assign rights, configure the device logic and delete objects instance on the device.
-Moreover Users can read a value measured by a sensor from an input and can activate or deactivate a switch.
+IOT Brick Users remotely access device resources through LAN or WAN connectivity.
+Based on their role, users can perform administrative actions like create, update or delete users, manages policies, assign rights, configure the device logic and delete objects instance on the device.
+Moreover Users can read value measured by sensors and can activate or deactivate a switch.

 ## Users Role
-Access to device resources is based on roles.
 There are three different roles for users.

 - Super Administrators
 - Administrators
 - Users

+Each role have a different scope of actions.

 Super Administrators have full access to device resources.
-Can instantiate or delete any object into the device including digital function blocks orother users and have the rights in order to configure device application logic.
+Can instantiate or delete any object into the device including digital function blocks or other users and have full control of application logic configuration.
 Super administrators have full access to device settings and system logs.
+Super administrator can perform a device reset or a factory reset.
 Super administrator can create new users and define weekly policy.
 Super administrators can assign adimistrator priviledge to users and have full access to system logs.
 There is only one super administrator per device.

 Device Administrators have a management roles and not a configuration role.
 Administrators can create new users, change user properties for example enable/disable users, can define weekly policies and associate it to users.
 Administrators can not modify device setting and can not configure device logic.
-On each device there can be only one administrator.
+On each device there can be several administrators.
 An administrator can not change the setting of another administrator.
-For example an administrator can not revoke the administrator rights to an user.
+For example an administrator can not revoke the administrator rights to another administrator.

-Users have access to resources like sensors or can control switches based on the policy defined by super administrators and adimistrators.
+Users have a limited scope.
+They can access read value from sensors, control switches based on the policy defined by super administrators and adimistrators and can change part of its own configuration.

 Administrator priviledge can only by assigned by a super administrator.